raghuveer-sid/Human-arm-paper/README.md

 # Human-arm-paper
-Data required for human arm formulas
+The folder Matlab codes contain the required data to simulate the hHuman rm mechanism and the human arm kinematics file explains the generated formulas